khmorad/clothingRecommendationApp/README.md

    - Download the images from the [High-Resolution VITON Zalando Dataset](https://www.kaggle.com/datasets/marquis03/high-resolution-viton-zalando-dataset).
    - Save these images to the `front/public/assets/` directory in your project.

-2. **Obtain Vector Embeddings:**
+2. **Obtain Vector Embeddings (Optional):**

    **[Generate Embeddings with Google Colab](https://colab.research.google.com/drive/1NaUW0ZwhezbDh7SIIM5MiTNEw7H-qNpB?usp=sharing)**

-   - Generate the `embeddings.csv` file using our provided Colab notebook.
+   - If you are working with different images, generate the `embeddings.csv` file using our provided Colab notebook.
+   - Upload the `embeddings.csv` file to a new repository you create.
+   - Obtain the raw URL of the CSV file from the repository.
-   - Place the `embeddings.csv` file in the `back/` directory of your project.
+   - Replace the existing URL in `app.py` with the URL to your raw CSV data:

+     ```python
+     url = '<link to your raw csv data>'
+     ```

 ## Installation